raulpenate/PyPususa/README.md

 # Building an interpreter

+You learn [here](https://github.com/raulpenate/futebol/blob/main/info/README.md) more about the theory that learned about building an interpreter.

 ### Installation
 ## Using script
 Follow the steps below to install this language in your system.